2018 Florida Amendment 4: Background

 In 2016, 6.1 million adults in the United States could not vote due to felony disenfranchisement laws.
 Prior to 2018, Florida was one of four U.S. states that enacted permanent felony disenfranchisement, affecting 1.7 million felons.
+The other three states were Kentucky, Tennessee, and Virginia.
 Felons were required to wait five to seven years after the completion of their sentence before they could apply to have their voting rights restored by the State Board of Executive Clemency, which is composed of the Governor of Florida and the Florida Cabinet, and meets four times per year at the Florida State Capitol in Tallahassee, Florida.
 Florida's disenfranchised felons constituted 10% of the adult population, and 21.5% of the adult African American population.